The Stalking Death that Changed the Law

 She was at the beginning of a promising career as an actress when an unemployed Tucson, Ariz., fast-food worker, who had developed an obsession, struck her down in 1989.

-Schaeffer couldn't even afford a phone when her agent tacked a note on her apartment door telling her to report to the set of My Sister Sam, her breakthrough starring opposite Pam Dawber of Mork and Mindy fame.
+Schaeffer couldn't even afford a phone when her agent tacked a note to her apartment door telling her to report to the set of My Sister Sam, her breakthrough role starring opposite Pam Dawber of Mork and Mindy fame.
 She moved from New York to California and rented an apartment in the Fairfax District of Los Angeles, in a Tudor style building at 120 N. Sweetzer.
 She lived a quiet life, alone.

 The show was a huge success, but Rebecca would never live to enjoy it.

-John Robert Bardo
+Robert John Bardo

 Robert John Bardo was the youngest of seven siblings, son of a former Air Force officer.
 He grew up in Tucson, Arizona, the object of much physical and mental abuse.